capillariesio/capillaries/doc/scriptconfig.md

 #### w.csv.separator
 CSV writer only: field separator, default is comma

+#### w.parquet.codec
+Parquet writer only: 'gzip' (default), 'snappy' or 'uncompressed'

 ## dependency_policies

 Map of dependency_policy definitions.
 Currently, there is only one dependency policy offered: "current_active_first_stopped_nogo".

+What is this?

 Every time Capillaries receives a queue message that tells it to handle a [script](glossary.md#script) [node](glossary.md#script-node), it checks if all dependency nodes are successfully completed.
 Since multiple [runs](glossary.md#run) can be involved, the decision-making process may be not trivial.
 This is how it works.